Are you interested in buying a new car? If so, you’re likely also wondering how much you can get if you sell or trade in your current vehicle.

 Wholesale Value

 Wholesale value refers to the price a dealer is willing to pay to acquire a vehicle (but typically not the price they sell it for).
+For example, a dealer might purchase a car at $8,000 and sell it for $10,500.
 Several factors influence wholesale value, including the following:

 • Make, Model, and Year: These heavily influence the baseline value due to varying depreciation rates and market demand.